rockkytb/SoftEngII-P08-SPG/Retrospective/Retrospective-Template.md

 - What caused your errors in estimation (if any)?
 (Frontend) We considered only the time estimation for development, not taking into account fixes for unexpected behavior from async calls.
+(Backend) We estimate too low the effort to testing .

 - What lessons did you learn (both positive and negative) in this sprint?
 (Frontend) We managed to fix most server calls in a consistent way and we produced useful templates for further development sprints
+(Backend) We know better how to manage the testing and the estimation of the tasks.

 - Which improvement goals set in the previous retrospective were you able to achieve?
-We managed to better organize the sprint and commit a larger number of stories (Frontend) Better understanding of git and other tools used during development and testing
+We managed to better organize the sprint and commit a larger number of stories Better understanding of git and other tools used during development and testing

 - Which ones you were not able to achieve?
 Why?

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
-(Frontend) Better handling of async server calls, produce a tidier code with comment and help to navigate throgh
+(Frontend) Better handling of async server calls, produce a tidier code with comment and help to navigate throgh (Backend) Better managing in the team coordination.

 > Propose one or two
 Add comments